vmsaif/list-of-projects/README.md

 - **SQLite**: Used in multiple projects.
 One of them is the Reversible Learning - Android.

 ### Frameworks and Libraries:
+- **Streamlit**: Used in the Gigachad Salesman and Idea Miners RAG System projects.
+- **Pandoc**: Employed in Gigachad Salesman for generating performance reports in PDF format.
 - **OpenGL**: Used in several graphics projects for 3D scene creation, sphere lighting, ray tracing, and more.
 - **JavaFX**: Used in the Blockchain Hashing project.
 - **Java Swing**: Used in the Alien Shipnator Game and Tower Defense Game.